 I often fall into the trap of just focusing on the next issue in front of me.
 The next meeting, the problematic client, or the team vacancy I need to fill.

-I know you’re busy and that it’s difficult to find the time to think through where we’re going.
+I know you’re busy and it’s difficult to find the time to think through where we’re going.

 If we are doing the right things to move our business in the right direction.